An IKEA Home

 After years of sitting on cheap chairs to do computer work, this tilting and height-adjustable chair was like a godsend.
 There's a castor lock function that makes sure the chair stays in place when there's no weight on it, which is either cool or annoying.
 The selling point for me was that it's all fabric and the seat cover can be removed if it needs a wash.

-I dare say this piece of fabric has elevated the pine TROFAST that I put it on.
+I dare say this singular piece of fabric has elevated the pine TROFAST that I put it on.

 Wasn't our first choice, but it offered nice style for the price.
-It started to creak after a while, but it probably just needs its screws retightened.
+It started to creak after a while, but probably just needs its screws retightened.
 I'm impressed that it manages to look both classic and modern.

 Didn't think much of it but the design grew on me over time, and now I think it's quite pretty.
 Smooth action with pull-out stop.
 Fits more than expected.
 Seems to be discontinued at the time of writing (Apr 2022).